 Our Analysis and Test Results

 This machine doesn't have a self-regulating humidistat, but it has the advantage of being evaporative rather than sonic.
-This means it essentially uses a fan to blow air over a wet sponge.
+It essentially uses a fan to blow air over a wet sponge.
 Water will naturally stop evaporating from the sponge once the humidity gets too high, so you don't have to worry about over humidification.
 However, you need to replace that wet sponge 'filter' every six months to maintain optimum performance and cleanliness.

 Ease of Cleaning

 The manual suggests a 15-minute soak in a vinegar solution.
 It took us a standard 15 minutes to get everything clean, not including the soak.
 It didn't earn a perfect score because of the filter/wick it uses for evaporative humidifying.
 If you're not diligent with cleaning and completely drying out the humidifier when it won't be in use, the wick can easily get moldy.
-If that happens you just have to buy a new wick for less than $10, as it's nearly impossible to clean.
+If that happens, you just have to buy a new wick for less than $10, as it's nearly impossible to clean.

 The Honeywell HCM-350 didn't get a higher user-friendliness score because of a few oddities related to its evaporative humidifying method.
 First off, it makes more noise than any other models we tested.
 It's not loud and just sounds like a small fan, but if you're looking for something quiet, this isn't the machine for you.
 We also found that it made a weird clicking noise when set on its highest setting, which was annoying.